 The owner must promptly notify the PHA of any vacancy or expected vacancy in a contract unit.
 After receiving such notice, the PHA must make every reasonable effort to promptly refer a sufficient number of families for the owner to fill such vacancies.
 The PHA and the owner must make reasonable efforts to minimize the likelihood and length of any vacancy.

-The owner must notify the PHA in writing within five business days of learning about any vacancy or expected vacancy.
+The owner must notify the PHA in writing (Landlord portal, mail, fax, or email) within five business days of learning about any vacancy or expected vacancy.